tmtsoftware/csw/docs/src/main/commons/create-component.md

 @@@ note { title=Note }

-`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `SampleHcdBehaviorFactory` for Scala in above example, `JSampleBHcdBehaviorFactory` for Java.
+`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `SampleHcdBehaviorFactory` for Scala in above example, `JSampleHcdBehaviorFactory` for Java.

 @@@